Kirizii/SelfAssessment/Skills/JavaScript.md

   - yield
   - await
   - template literal
-  - strict mode
+  - strict mode👂 heard
   - delete
   - in
   - super
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if👂 heard
-  - while
+  - while👂 heard
-  - do..while
+  - do..while👂 heard
-  - for
+  - for👂 heard
   - for..in
-  - for..of
+  - for..of👂 heard
   - for await
   - throw
-  - break
+  - break👂 heard
-  - continue
+  - continue👂 heard
-  - import
+  - import👂 heard
   - export
   - label
   - try..catch
   - switch
-  - class
+  - class👂 heard
   - new Error
   - with
 - Functions